NixOS/rfcs/rfcs/0167-maintainer-account.md

     # GitHub username

-    Maintainers must have an active account on the primary nixpkgs hosting platform.
+    Maintainers must maintain an active account on the primary nixpkgs hosting platform.
     GitHub is currently the primary nixpkgs hosting platform, so you are required to provide and keep active a GitHub account.

     This information ensures that you: